DanKadrios/jollytron/README.md

 - The `/jolly` command is a toggle per target user per guild.
 Run it again with the same user to stop following them.
 - If you want to follow multiple users concurrently, just run `/jolly` for each of them.

+## Deploying to Raspberry Pi

+For 24/7 hosting on a Raspberry Pi, see **[DEPLOY_PI.md](./DEPLOY_PI.md)** for a complete step-by-step guide including:
+- Installing Node.js and FFmpeg on the Pi
+- Cloning from GitHub
+- Setting up systemd or PM2 for auto-restart
+- Transferring media files
+- Security and update procedures

 ## Troubleshooting

 - If commands don't show up immediately when registering globally (without `GUILD_ID`), allow up to 1 hour.
 Using `GUILD_ID` is instant.